Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course stresses the administrative and management responsibilities required when working in the athletic training/sports medicine field.
-This includes operation and design of an athletic training/sports medicine facility, insurance, legal issues, personnel selection, budgeting, and organizational skills.
-There will be individual and group projects that will culminate in a final project that will be assessed by a professional within the field as well as your peers.
+Stresses the administrative and management responsibilities required when working in the athletic training/sports medicine field.
+Includes operation and design of an athletic training/sports medicine facility, insurance, legal issues, personnel selection, budgeting, and organizational skills.
+Requires interactive presentations between students, preceptors, and the course instructor which involves analysis of information gathered from clinical experience.

 ATTR 564.
 PSYCHOSOCIAL STRATEGIES IN ATHLETIC TRAINING.
 4 Credits.